Visual Arts Department Goals

 Ridgefield High School Art Club

 RHS Art Club is an active organization that focuses on creating art and developing ideas to generate community involvement in the arts.
-The club meets every Monday from 3:00-4:00 to create and share ideas.
+The club meets every Tuesday and Thursday from 3:00-4:00 to create and share ideas.
 All students are welcome to join at any time.
 Membership fee $10.00.
 Stop by room 108 and check us out!

 2018 ESD 112 Regional Art Show Winners